Multiple output samples per input in a single-output Gaussian process

-The Gaussian Process (GP) \cite{rasmussen2006} expresses a distributional uncertainty \cite{malinin2017} that naturally increases for inputs further away from the training data.
-It may also be interpreted as marginalising over functions \cite{rasmussen2006}, and thus reduces the influence of model uncertainty \cite{kendall2017,mackay1992a}.
+The Gaussian Process (GP) \cite{rasmussen2006} expresses a distributional uncertainty \cite{malinin2018} that naturally increases for inputs further away from the training data.
+It may also be interpreted as marginalising over functions \cite{rasmussen2006}, which reduces the influence of model uncertainty \cite{kendall2017,mackay1992a}.
 However, a GP does not consider whether outputs are similar for proximate inputs, and thus may lack in modelling data uncertainty \cite{kendall2017,xu2021}.
 Better uncertainty estimation may be especially desirable for subjective tasks, such as Spoken Language Assessment (SLA), where multiple human annotators may provide differing output labels for the same input \cite{junbozhang2021}.
 A collection of human annotations for the same input may be interpreted as a reference of data uncertainty that an automatic model should also aim to compute.
 In such settings, the uncertainties expressed by the model and the human annotators can be explicitly compared.

-The standard GP assumes that each input in the training set is paired with only a single output, treated as the ground truth.
-This paper proposes to extend the GP formulation, to use available information of data uncertainty from multiple samples of outputs for each input.
+The standard GP assumes that each input in the training set is paired with only one output, treated as the ground truth.
+This paper proposes to extend the GP formulation, to use available information of data uncertainty from multiple output samples for each input in the training set.
 A naive approach is to repeat the inputs for each output, but this greatly increases the computational cost.
 A proposed omission of repeated latent variables avoids this expense.
-This paper uses a GP with a Gaussian output, where analytical densities can be computed.
-A related work in \cite{wong2023beta} instead extends a bounded GP with a non-Gaussian output to use multiple output samples in the training set, where the density functions can no longer be analytically expressed.
+All outputs here are from the same task, while the multi-output GP \cite{yu2005,bonilla2007} instead considers a multi-task framework \cite{caruana1997}.